ModulePal/modulepal/backend/README.md

   The backend is entirely free to run using these free services.

   Generally, the application read and writes to the Firebase Realtime Database, and caches data in an in-memory H2 database.
 Metrics are maintained in-memory in a continuous fashion (avoiding recomputation) with a nested hashmap data structure.
 In the Firebase Realtime Database, static (non-changing) data (e.g. metadata for modules, departments, etc) is stored under the `staticDatabase` node.
 Changing data (relating to users, ratings, etc.) is stored under `mainDatabase`.
+A university user is tied to an anonymous Firebase Authentication session, which maintains the login state on the frontend and the association is managed on the backend.

   Originally the backend was hosted using Tomcat on a Linux VPS, however we recommend Heroku for ease of deployment and management (also free for basic use).